SomeGuyWhoLovesCoding/FNF-PeoteView/guide.md

 - Position

-It's a 41 bit integer designed for extreme position making spammy songs even more precise. *10 μs* precision to be exact.
+It's a 40 bit integer designed for extreme position making spammy songs even more precise. *50 ns* precision to be exact.
 It takes up most of the chart note's space.
 Also, it's a fixed point number so you don't have to worry about losing precision at absurdly big values which happens with floating point numbers.

 - Duration

-It's a 13 bit integer with the least precision that isn't noticable according to the human reaction time. *5 ms* granularity to be exact.
+It's a 12 bit integer with the least precision that isn't noticable according to the human reaction time. *4 ms* granularity to be exact.
 It visually represents the length of a sustain note.

 - Index